jaspector

 Building permits are required for new construction, additions, alterations, repairs, renovations, demolition, land development, mobile/manufactured home installation, and electrical, plumbing, and mechanical work on structures in unincorporated areas.

+Not all construction work requires a permit in unincorporated Doña Ana County, NM.
 The following work is generally exempt: Minor repairs that do not affect structural integrity; Painting, wallpapering, tiling, carpeting, and similar finish work; Cabinet installation and countertop replacement (non-structural); Prefabricated swimming pools less than 24 inches deep (verify with department).
 Note: Specific exemption list not published on county website.
 Contact Building Services at (575) 647-7350 to confirm whether a specific project requires a permit.
+When in doubt, confirm with the local building department before starting work.